yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

 401 : Unauthorized
    * User is not authorized to make call.

+403 : Forbidden
+   * User has insufficent permission to read projections.

 404 : Not Found
    * Projection was not found.